troptop/docker-pure-ftpd/README.md

 This docker allows you to customize your pure-ftpd with 2 different modes
   - FILEMODE=TRUE -> using files configuration
   - FILEMODE=FALSE -> using ENV configuration
+  - FILEMODE=HYBRID -> using files overriding by ENV configuration

 This docker container uses pure-ftpd-wrapper. you can find the parameters allowed here (http://www.linuxcertif.com/man/8/pure-ftpd-wrapper/)